rhodes911/ibm-ai-engineering/Machine Learning with Python/notes/glossary-module-2.md

 The natural logarithm of the odds, which forms the linear component in logistic regression. $\text{logit}(p) = \ln\left(\frac{p}{1-p}\right)$
 *Example: If probability of disease is 0.9, odds = 0.9/0.1 = 9, and log odds = ln(9) = 2.197—logistic regression models this log odds as a linear equation like 2.197 = -5 + 0.3×Age + 2×Smoker.*

+**Odds Ratio**
+The multiplicative change in odds associated with a one-unit increase in a predictor variable, calculated as e^{coefficient} in logistic regression.
+*Example: If logistic regression coefficient for "Annual Contract" is 0.9, then odds ratio = e^{0.9} ≈ 2.46, meaning customers with annual contracts are 2.46 times more likely to stay (not churn) compared to monthly customers—a powerful indicator for retention strategies.*

 **Probability**
 A numerical value between 0 and 1 representing the likelihood of an event occurring.
 *Example: Weather forecast showing 70% (0.70) chance of rain means if conditions are repeated 100 times, it would rain about 70 times—or a model predicting 0.15 probability a customer churns (15% chance of leaving).*